What’s driving investment grade and where might it be headed?

 While the lower-income end consumer markets are squeezed, it shouldn’t impact the overall economy or credit spreads.

-Investment grade bonds are up 2.34% this year, with much of its solid performance driven by a rally in intermediate yields.1 There has been a lot going on under the hood.
-Here’s our insights about the various market drivers year-to-date, and where we think investment grade is headed in the coming months.
+Investment grade bonds are up 2.34% this year, with much of its solid performance driven by a rally in intermediate yields.1 There's been a lot going on under the hood.
+Here’s our insights about the various market drivers year to date, and where we think investment grade is headed in the coming months.

 Craig: Let’s start with rates since they have been the biggest driver of returns this year.
 They moved late last year, reflecting uncertainty over what the new Trump administration’s policies could mean for inflation.
 What’s your view on rates in the coming months?